 1,938 youth enrolled in netWORKS, a career-oriented networking and mentoring program, led by United Way of Toronto & York Region.
 While 14 employers hosted 45 networking sessions and provided various supports to youth since 2015.
 Plus, 723 youth connected with industry leaders at one or more group networking sessions, gaining fresh perspectives and building key professional connections.

 Find out more here.

 750 front-line youth workers with the capacity to reach approximately 32,000 youth, as well as 400 youth and almost 100 employers have been trained on 21st century job-search skills, in partnership with LinkedIn Canada.
 95% of youth workers felt better prepared to support their youth in articulating their transferable skills to employers.
 As of 2017, YouthConnect is delivered by the CivicAction Leadership Foundation.
 Find out more here.

-- NPower Canada: 70 students have graduated from NPower Canada, which trains young people facing barriers and matches them with paid internships in the technology sector.
-Over 80% of graduates have secured full-time employment or are pursuing post-secondary education within a year of graduating.
+1000+ students have graduated (43% women) from NPower Canada, which trains young people facing barriers and matches them with paid internships in the technology sector.
+84% of graduates enter full-time employment or pursue post-secondary education within 6 months of graduating.
+Find out more here.